 4.1 Preventive and Cultural Control

-The first and most cost-effective tier of organic crop protection consists of practices that prevent pest and disease establishment and reproduction by creating conditions unfavorable for their development.
-Site selection and design decisions with long-term implications for pest pressure include the avoidance of frost pockets that prolong leaf wetness, the planting of windbreaks that moderate temperature extremes and reduce airborne pathogen dispersal, the design of adequate drainage infrastructure to prevent the anaerobic conditions that favor Phytophthora and Pythium root diseases, and the maintenance of buffer zones of natural vegetation between horticultural operations and surrounding agricultural landscapes that may harbor virus vectors or fungal inoculum.
+The first and most cost-effective tier of organic crop protection consists of practices that prevent pest and disease establishment and reproduction by creating conditions unfavourable for their development.
+Site selection and design decisions with long-term implications for pest pressure include the avoidance of frost pockets that prolong leaf wetness, the planting of windbreaks that moderate temperature extremes and reduce airborne pathogen dispersal, the design of adequate drainage infrastructure to prevent the anaerobic conditions that favour Phytophthora and Pythium root diseases, and the maintenance of buffer zones of natural vegetation between horticultural operations and surrounding agricultural landscapes that may harbor virus vectors or fungal inoculum.

 At the crop management level, preventive strategies include the rigorous use of certified disease-free planting material and seed treatments with hot water or biocontrol agents to eliminate seedborne pathogens, the careful management of plant spacing and pruning regimes to ensure adequate airflow within canopies, the timing of irrigation to minimize leaf wetness duration by using morning rather than evening application, and the prompt removal of diseased plant material from the production area to prevent secondary spread.
 Sanitation protocols - including the disinfection of tools, containers, and greenhouse infrastructure between crops - are particularly important for managing soilborne and seedborne pathogens in intensive protected horticulture.